SungYinYang/python-finance/README.md

 # Python Stock Finance Web app

-The web application can be accessed at : [Finance Info](https://python-homework2.herokuapp.com)

 Used IexFinance API to retrieve financial data.

 The web app is written with Python and will take a stock symbol as input and output the following: